The First Cut Is the Deepest

 - The primary reason Aribeth is Oblivious to Love in the second chapter of Neverwinter Nights is that she hasn't gotten over Fenthick yet.
 He had just been executed as a traitor a few months ago, at best.

-- Two examples in Final Fantasy VII and its related media.
-In the original game, Aerith asks Cloud if he'd ever met her first boyfriend who was also SOLDIER First Class.
+- In Final Fantasy VII.
+Aerith asks Cloud if he'd ever met Zack who was also SOLDIER First Class.
 Several side stories in the game provide more information on him and, until her death, each has a clear impact on Aerith.
-Furthermore, it turns out that her boyfriend is Zack, who was part of a Shinra experiment along with Cloud and whose history Cloud adopts as his own memories, creating a triangular influence of the ex on a current relationship.
-Later, in Advent Children, Tifa and Cloud become closer, but his remembrance of Aerith is a major driving force.
+Furthermore, it turns out that Zack was her boyfriend, who was part of a Shinra experiment along with Cloud and whose history Cloud adopts as his own memories, creating a triangular influence of the ex on her current attempt at a relationship.

 - Isabela's romance backstory in Dragon Age II gives this as the reason she is so casual about sex and resistant to any emotional attachment - her mother sold her into a loveless marriage.
 "She didn't even haggle over the price.
 Bitch."